john-andrilla/deepnumpy-doc/guide/crash-course/1-ndarray.md

 ## Operations

+The following examples show how to create operations such as an ndarray or exponents.

-A ndarray supports a large number of standard mathematical operations.
-Such as element-wise multiplication:
+An ndarray supports a large number of standard mathematical operations.
+Such as element-wise multiplication.

 ```{.python .input  n=18}
 x * y
 ```

-Exponentiation:
+This example shows exponentiation.

 ```{.python .input  n=23}
 np.exp(y)
 ```

-And grab a matrix’s transpose to compute a proper matrix-matrix product:
+You can use a matrix’s transpose to compute a proper matrix-matrix product:

 ```{.python .input  n=24}
 np.dot(x, y.T)